hexafluoride/byteflood/README.md

 byteflood
 =========

-A free as in freedom BitTorrent client, designed for the masses.
+A free as in freedom BitTorrent client, designed for everyone.

 [Binaries](https://github.com/hexafluoride/byteflood/releases)